In this blog series, I’ve been exploring the relationship between fear, anxiety, and how it leads us to overmedicalize health care.

 As I wrote in this blog post, we’re safer than we’ve ever been.
 But the advent of cable news as entertainment and internet news at your fingertips has transformed us into a fear-driven society, terrified of things that are relatively low risk.
 Realize that the media is trying to make you tune in by making you afraid.
 Refuse to be part of the game.

 2. Assess the real risk.

 Yes, there are real health risks out there that can be easily avoided.
 And why not do what you can to minimize your risks?
 But when many of the risks point to low risk but high buzz culprits, it’s easy to lose perspective on how great the actual risk is.
 For example, when swine flu broke out, everyone freaked out.
-But as I wrote about in 17 Ways To Avoid Swine Flu & Why Not To Freak Out, swine flu was just a flu virus, not Ebola virus.
-The same mass hysteria followed the Japanese nuclear plant meltdown after the tsunami (I wrote this post in response.)
+But, swine flu was just a flu virus, not Ebola virus.
+The same mass hysteria followed the Japanese nuclear plant meltdown after the tsunami.

 Rather than getting swept up in irrational fears, educate yourself.
 Know the real risks, then make decisions accordingly.